Dimers on Riemann surfaces II: conformal invariance and scaling limit: Local to global

 In this section, we show that branches in the skeleton satisfy certain regularity conditions (which are also used in \cite{BLR_Riemann1}).
 The main result we show in this section is that if an event (such as visiting a given point, or making a lot of winding) is unlikely for a branch of the CRSF, then it is also unlikely for the branches of the skeleton of a Temperleyan CRSF.
-We only need to prove such statements for portions of branches macroscopically away from the punctures.
-To do this we prove the following general bound, with the role of the unlikely event played by a generic event $E$.
+We are content with proving such statements for portions of branches macroscopically away from the punctures as this is the input we need in \cite{BLR_Riemann1}.
+To this end, we prove the following general bound, with the role of the unlikely event played by a generic event $E$.
 We use the notation $\bs \eta_r := \{\bs \eta_r^{(i)} = (\eta^{(i)}_{r,1},\eta^{(i)}_{r,2})\}_{1 \le i \le {\mathsf{k}}}$ to denote the initial bits of the branches in the skeleton as in \cref{sec:conv_special}.
 Recall $\mathfrak s =(\mathfrak B_{i1}, \mathfrak B_{i2})_{1\le i \le {\mathsf{k}}}$ denotes the skeleton (here with a small abuse of notation we do not include the path $e_i$).

 We will first write the estimate for ${\mathsf{k}}=1$ as it is easier to state.
 The ${\mathsf{k}}>1$ case will be handled after that.
 For $r < r'$ and a fixed $\bs \eta_r$, let $\tilde \P_{\cM_{r,r', \bs \eta_r}}$ denote the law of two independent simple random walks started from the tips of $\bs \eta_{r,j}$, conditioned not to hit $\eta_{r,j}$ before the random walk first exits the ball of radius $r'$ (i.e., it is an excursion from the tip till the first exit of the ball of radius $r'$, after which it is allowed to proceed unconditionally).
 Sometimes we drop the $\bs \eta_r$ from the subscript whenever it is clear from the context.
 Let $\bs x = (x^{1},x^2)$ denote the tips of $\bs \eta_r$ as before.
 Let $\tilde \mu_{\cM_{r,r'}} $ be the law induced by the loop erasures of the walks sampled from $\tilde \P_{\cM_{r,r', \bs \eta_r}}$, when we run Wilson's algorithm in $\cM$ first from $\eta_{r,1}$ and then from $\eta_{r,2}$.
 That is, Let $\gamma^1_r$ denote the portion of the loop erasure from the tip of $\eta_{r,1}$ until it hits either $\bs \eta_r \cup \partial$ or creates a non-contractible loop.
 Let $\gamma^2_r$ denote the portion of the loop erasure from the tip of $\eta_{r,2}$ until it hits $\bs \eta_r \cup \partial \cup \gamma^1_r$ or creates a non-contractible loop.
 Note that in order to create some $\bs \eta$ using Wilson's algorithm in $\cM_r$, $\gamma^1_r$ is exactly the portion that has to come from the first walk and $\gamma_r^2$ is the portion from the second walk, i.e,